Japan has been on my list for a very long time for one specific reason, and her name is Jessica.

 There is a lot of French fusion in Japan, so if you like French food, there are options everywhere.
 There is also a large selection of Michelin Star restaurants.

 I also went to two different Udon restaurants, the favorite was TsuruTonTan.
 And my last meal in Japan was…Shake Shack.
 The second Udon wasn’t nearly as good as the first so by the end of the meal I was still starving.
 And sometimes you just need to admit to being American and needing a cheeseburger.
 It was good and my regret is ZERO.
+The beef is exponentially better in Japan than America, so honestly, go to Shake Shack for just one.

 There were a few breweries in the neighborhood we visited, and it was hard to pick between the huge list of suggestions.
 Mikkeller is down a few random alleyways but a great spot with a huge open window seat.
 Within walking distance is Oslo Brewing, a Netherlands vibe with a taco truck out front.